How To Condemn A House – Here’s Everything That You Need To Know.

 A house is only condemned after every effort to improve it has failed.
 An exception is an eminent domain when there are plans to improve the infrastructure in the area.
 The house tenants and owners are given written notice to vacate when the home is condemned.

 A sign is placed on the building stating that it is not safe and cannot be occupied.
 The property may, in some cases, be winterized.
 Winterizing helps to prevent damage as a result of frozen water pipes.
-Other utilities that are not adequately maintained may also cause damages.
-The authorities may decide to shut off electric power, disconnect the gas.
+Other utilities that are not adequately maintained may also cause damage.
+The authorities may decide to shut off electric power, and disconnect the gas.
 Drain pipes, plumbing fittings, and water pipes could also be turned off.

 If you are the owner of the building, you may be ordered to demolish or repair it.
 It is also necessary to respond to any complaints quickly.
 You will need to seek legal advice on what is best to do.